HarmeetSokhi/airflow-pyspark-pipeline/README.md

 * Spark jar  to support S3 has been downloaded from https://github.com/suburbanmtman/hadoop-2.7.3-spark-localstack/tree/master/dist

-* If you see default examples that set "load_examples = False" in airflow.cfg
+* If you see default example dags provided by Apache-airflow then set "load_examples = False" in airflow.cfg